All data as of September 30, 2023

 1Economic occupancy is defined as the percentage of total gross leasable area for which a tenant is obligated to pay rent under the terms of its lease agreement, regardless of the actual use or occupation by that tenant of the area being leased.

-This material is neither an offer to sell nor a solicitation of an offer to buy any security, which can be made only by a prospectus filed or registered with appropriate state and federal regulatory agencies, and sold only by broker dealers and registered investment advisors authorized to do so.
+This material is neither an offer to sell nor a solicitation of an offer to buy any security.

 Important Risk Factors to Consider

 Some of the risks related to investing in commercial real estate include, but are not limited to: economic market risks such as persistently high inflation and measures taken to combat inflation and local property supply and demand conditions; tenants’ inability to pay rent; tenant turnover; inflation and other increases in operating costs; adverse changes in laws and regulations; relative illiquidity of real estate investments; changing market demographics; acts of God such as a resurgence of COVID-19 or a new pandemic, earthquakes, floods or other uninsured losses; interest rate increases or fluctuations; and availability of financing.